oat-sa/taohub-articles/forge/TaoConnector.md

 ### taoSessionRequiredException

-taoSessionRequiredException is thrown whenever a functions is accessed that requires authentication without\
+taoSessionRequiredException is thrown whenever a functions is accessed that requires authentication without<br/>
 providing a valid login first.

 Advanced usage